Author: Pedro Burgess

 The Space Problem: Dental Crowding

-Dental crowding is perhaps the most common reason people seek orthodontic treatment.
+Dental crowding is perhaps the most common reason people seek.
 Crowding occurs when you simply don’t have enough space in your jaw to comfortably fit all your teeth.
 This isn’t just a cosmetic issue; it’s a major hygiene problem.
 Overlapped and rotated teeth are difficult to brush and floss, leading to an increased risk of cavities, gum disease, and plaque buildup.

 Why Invisalign is Best for Crowding: